How To Text to Give in Church in 2023

 Computers and kiosks are stationary.
 Today’s world is mobile.
 And people now spend more time navigating the internet on their phones than they do on computers.

-Text-to-give was the first online giving solution that focused on mobile devices.
+Text-to-give was the first online giving solution that focused on mobile devices and text message donations.
 Nobody had to go to a website or get in line: They just texted a number, and the donation was added to their phone bill.

-If your church is thinking about using text-to-give, here’s a quick primer on what made text giving such a groundbreaking solution—and why it’s no longer the best online giving option churches have.
+If your church is thinking about using text-to-give, here’s a quick primer on what made text giving such a groundbreaking solution.

 Charities First Used Text-to-Give for Disaster Relief